International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Jonathan Feeney - Consumer Edge Research LLC

 Yeah.
-I was just going to say, will you say the – is there a structural cost to service you here at the margin that it just gets harder – I mean, a lot – it seems to me like a lot of your growth in margin over the past five years has been making everything more efficient, focusing on more larger briefs for huge customers, and this is a lot of what you've done.
-And now like a little bit more complexity maybe erodes that at the margin, but maybe bring some other things.
-So, I just like to understand how that – your margin works structurally?
+I was just going to say, would you say the – is there a structural cost to service you here at the margin that it just gets harder – I mean, a lot – it seems to me like a lot of your growth in margin over the past five years has been making everything more efficient, focusing on more – larger briefs for huge customers, and this is a lot of what you've done.
+And now like a little bit more complexity maybe erodes that at the margin, but maybe brings some other things.
+So I just like to understand how that margin works structurally?

 Richard A. O’Leary - International Flavors & Fragrances, Inc.